d-mittal/cost_optimal_incentives/README.md

 5. **`Manuscript_figures.ipynb`**
    A Jupyter Notebook that generates the figures presented in the main manuscript.
 The notebook combines simulation outputs and visualization routines to illustrate the cost-effectiveness, timing, and equity of various targeting strategies.

-6. **`SI_figures.ipynb`**
+6. **`Anlytical_model.ipynb`**
-   A Jupyter Notebook that generates some selected figures presented in the Supplementary manuscript.
-The notebook includes the analytical model and the code to run simulations on real-world networks( Adoloscent Health network)
+   A Jupyter Notebook that the analytical model based on Markov chain analysis and a mean field approach.

 ## Usage